AracenaSC/aracena-orm/README.md

 </dependency>
 ```

-Finally, inside your project structure you need an application.proprties file in src/main/resources/
+Finally, inside your project structure you will need to create an application.proprties file in src/main/resources/ containing the following:
  ```
-  url= path to your database
+  url= [path to your database]
-  username= your database username password= your database password
+  username= [your database username] password= [your database password]
   ```
+  Without the brackets

 ## Usage
   ### Annotating classes